jdoorduin/research_website_ic/content/blog/Launch of the WEANLESS study/index.md

 ---
 title: Launch of the WEANLESS study
-summary: What is the role of diaphragm hibernation in critically ill patients?
+summary: Update from the study team
 date: 2025-07-02
 authors:
   - esther-de-leijer